 Let's look at this little baby burrito.
-He is perfectly demonstrating how a head tilt from asymmetrical neck positioning can contribute to a flat spot on the head.
+He is perfectly demonstrating how a head tilt from asymmetrical neck positioning can contribute to a flat spot on the head (learn why head shape matters).
 His head is tilted to his right (the left side of his bouncy seat) and rotated to his left.
 This tilt and rotate position is VERY common with Torticollis (one-sided neck tightness).
-Again, without getting my hands on him I can't be sure if this is a "preferred position" for him or if he has Torticollis, but you can see how too much time in this position could easily lead to flattening on the back left side of his head, which is resting against the bouncy chair.
+Again, without getting my hands on him I can't be sure if this is a "preferred position" for him or if he has Torticollis, but you can see how too much time in this position could easily lead to neck tightening and flattening on the back left side of his head, which is resting against the bouncy chair.

 Chin Away From Chest and Shoulders